 - Launch the Terminal from the app launcher or simply press Ctrl + Alt + T on your keyboard to do so.

 - In the Terminal, enter the following command.
 You can type it out and hit enter or simply copy and paste it.

 The above command will enable showing the full date in the Top Panel.
 If you also want to see the seconds in the top panel, execute this second command as you did the first one.

 You should see the changes in the top panel as soon as you execute the commands.

 Show Complete Date & Time in Ubuntu GNOME Top Panel – dconf Editor

-Copying and pasting a single command sounds an practically is a lot easier than fiddling with any graphical interface.
+Copying and pasting a single command sounds a lot easier than fiddling with any graphical interface.
 However, if you still feel uncomfortable using the command line, you can use the dconf editor to get the same results.
 It’s easier for many users to remember a process visually so they can undo it later.
 You’ll first need to install the tool from the Ubuntu Software Center or using the command given below.

 sudo apt install dconf-editor

 - Once you have the dconf editor installed, launch it from your app launcher.